node-class-may-2023/ComIT_Node/css.md

 * When `two values` are specified, the first width applies to the `top and bottom`, the second to the `left and right`
 * When `three values` are specified, the first width applies to the `top`, the second to the `left and right`, the third to the `bottom`
 * When `four values` are specified, the widths apply to the `top, right, bottom, and left` in that order **(clockwise)**
-* Many CSS property works this way
+* Many CSS properties works this way
 * We can also set keyword values using: **thin, medium & thick**
 * [MDN border-width doc](https://developer.mozilla.org/en-US/docs/Web/CSS/border-width)